nf-core/eager/docs/output.md

 This module provides numbers in raw counts of the mapping of your DNA reads to your reference genome.

 You will receive output for each _library_.
-This means that if you use TSV input and have one library sequenced over multiple lanes merging, you will get mapping statistics of all lanes in one value.
+This means that if you use TSV input and have one library sequenced over multiple lanes and sequencing types, these are merged and you will get mapping statistics of all lanes in one value.

 #### Flagstat Plot